ajmeyghani/mwb/docs/notes.md

 # IMPORTANT NOTES

-Before you start, note:
+## General Notes

-- All the client source code should go into *`client/src`*.
-This includes all the assets like css, js, png, svg, template files, etc etc.
+- All the client source code would go into *`client/src`*.
+This includes all the assets like css, js, png, svg, template files, etc etc. when you build the project with `npm run build`, it will genereate a `build` folder that should not be touched directly.

+- When you use `require` to load a module, it will be included in the final bundle.
+So if you do `require('angular')`, it will load angular script in the final bundle and that's probably not something that you want.
+Just be aware that everytime that you use the `require` method to load modules, they will be included in the final bundle.
+So, if you want to load libraries like angular, just load them with a script tag in your html.

 - If you want to access arbitrary static files, put them in `client/static`.
 This folder is exposed via the `/static` server path if you decide to take advantage of the provided express server.